mcity/mcity_data_engine/README.md

 ## Documentation

 Open the [docs/index.html](./docs/index.html) file locally with your browser to see the API documentation.
-The documentation is updated automatically with Github Actions via pull requests and auto-merges.
+The documentation is updated automatically with Github Actions, generating pull requests.

 ## Datasets